 On January 19, 2021, almost seven years after the controversial sale of 220 acres of open space in Upper Providence Township, the developer presented his vision for the property to the Township at a public meeting.

 The plan called for 500-700 apartments and an unspecified number of townhouse and single family houses along with office and commercial uses.
 Due to the community's overwhelming objection to this plan, which does not conform to the Township's zoning, the plan was never officially submitted .

 Those who do not learn from history are doomed to repeat it.

-On March 6, 2014, the Montgomery County Commissioners, Josh Shapiro, Leslie Richards and Bruce Castor closed on the sale of Parkhouse and the surrounding 220 acres of designated open space in Upper Providence Township, and by privatizing it, forever made this gem of a property vulnerable to development.
+On March 6, 2014, the Montgomery County Commissioners closed on the sale of Parkhouse and the surrounding 220 acres of designated open space in Upper Providence Township, and by privatizing it, forever made this gem of a property vulnerable to development.
 This page outlines the timeline of significant events surrounding the most controversial land sale in Montgomery County history, up to, and including, the proposed development plan presented on January 19, 2021.